Petitions and Appeals

 How do I complete the petition?

-Please click here to complete the UEC petition.
-Follow the directions on page two of the petition; you may also contact the Student Advocate.
+Complete the UEC petition online.
+Follow the directions on the petition; you may also contact the Student Advocate for assistance.

 Committee decisions may negatively impact financial aid packages.
-If you receive(d) Financial Aid, you MUST have the Financial Aid Consultation Form completed by a Financial Aid Consultant.
-It is the student's responsibility to contact the Financial Aid Office.
-Petitions will NOT be accepted without a completed form.
+If you receive(d) Financial Aid, you MUST consult with Financial Aid.
+It is the student's responsibility to contact the Financial Aid Office to make sure the petitiondecision won't have a negative impact on the student'sfinancial aid and/or financial account.

 Where do I submit my petition?